• Skip to primary navigation

 If you or a loved one suffered a serious injury or fatality after a ladder or scaffold accident at work, navigating the legal complexities of workers’ compensation can feel overwhelming.

-At The Babcock Law Firm, we understand the physical, emotional and financial toll that such accidents can take on individuals and families.
+At Babcock Tucker, we understand the physical, emotional and financial toll that such accidents can take on individuals and families.
 That’s why our compassionate team of experienced Denver work injury attorneys is here to provide personalized guidance and support throughout the process.

 Let us help you secure the compensation and justice you deserve while you focus on healing and rebuilding your life.
 Contact us today for a free consultation.